AlessandroMangili/assignment2_rt/README.md

-# Assignment 2 - Action Client and Service Node for Robot Navigation
+# Assignment 2 (Part I) - Action Client and Service Node for Robot Navigation

 ## Overview
 This project involves creating a ROS package named `assignment2_rt` that implements two key components to move the robot by setting a goal to reach.
 These components are:

-1. **Action Client Node (node1)**: an action client that allows the user to set a goal or cancel it, and publishes the custom message `Robot_info`, composed of the following fields:
+1. **Action Client Node (node1)**: an action client that allows the user to set a goal or cancel it, and publishes, on the `/robot_position_velocity` topic, the custom message `Robot_info` composed of the following fields:
     - `float64 x`
     - `float64 y`
     - `float64 vel_x`
     - `float64 vel_z`
-on the `/robot_position_velocity` topic.
 2. **Service Node (node2)**: a service that returns the coordinates of the last goal set by the user through the first node.

 ## Nodes Description